fksvs/fksvs.github.io/content/posts/your-first-ebpf-program.md

 categories = ['ebpf', 'linux']
 +++

-If this is your first time with interacting eBPF, I strongly suggest you to read [What is eBPF](https://ebpf.io/what-is-ebpf/) or [Introduction to eBPF first](https://fksvs.github.io/posts/introduction-to-ebpf/).
-After that, you can read [Setting up eBPF Development Environment](https://fksvs.github.io/posts/setting-up-ebpf-dev-env/) and start your eBPF journey.
+If this is your first time working with eBPF, I strongly recommend reading [What is eBPF](https://ebpf.io/what-is-ebpf/) or [Introduction to eBPF first](https://fksvs.github.io/posts/introduction-to-ebpf/) first.
+Once you've got the basics, check out [Setting up eBPF Development Environment](https://fksvs.github.io/posts/setting-up-ebpf-dev-env/) to get your tools ready.

-In this article, we are going to learn what tracepoints are, how tracepoints works, development process of a eBPF project, writing eBPF program and loading it with different techniques.
-Tighten you seatbelts, we are going into a very technical trip.
+In this article, we are going to learn what tracepoints are, how tracepoints works, writing an eBPF program and loading it with `bpftool`.
+Buckle up, we're going on a technical ride into the kernel.
 <!--more-->

 ## What is Tracepoint